- Houston’s Opportunity Zones

 Midway’s five-phase 150-acre East River redevelopment project will create a walkable live-work-play community.
 Located along 6,000 feet of the Buffalo Bayou waterfront, the finished project will have a wide range of amenities.
 Specifically, the completed development will have almost 9 million SF of Class-A office space, about half a million SF of retail, over 475 single-family homes, 1,400+ multifamily units, and 12 acres of green space.

-Currently, this project is in pre-development.
-However, Midway is already deeply invested into this site and is staking a lot on this project’s future.
+While the project could take decades to reach total completion, phase one begins in 2021.
+Midway is already deeply invested in this site and is staking a lot on this project’s future.
 In addition, the Houston-based developer owns two other nearby properties (on Canal Street and Navigation Boulevard).

 This 1.8-acre tract of land at 2929 Navigation previously had a warehouse, which is now demolished.
 In April 2018, Houston-based Ersa Grae Corp. broke ground on a single-story, two-building retail development.
 The group has already signed two tenants: